ilikechocopie3/TPO-INFO/README.md

 *

 *
-[ ➕ ] + MEDIC= can choose to heal urself or someone else each night. only works on the mimic's attack. (pls dont mess this up with savior)
+[ ➕ ] + MEDIC= can choose to heal urself or one person each night. only works on the mimic's attack. (pls dont mess this up with savior) uses: unlimited
 *

 *